-Research has shown that 5%-10% of breast cancers are associated with mutations (defects) in two genes known as breast cancer-associated (BRCA) genes, BRCA1 and BRCA2.
+Research has shown that 5% to 10% of breast cancers are associated with mutations (defects) in two genes known as breast cancer-associated (BRCA) genes, BRCA1 and BRCA2.
 These genes function to prevent abnormal cell growth that could lead to cancer.
 Every cell in the body has two BRCA1 or BRCA2 genes, one inherited from each parent.
 A woman who has received one defective BRCA1 or BRCA2 gene from one parent and a healthy gene from the other is called a carrier of the defective BRCA gene.
 Even though only one healthy BRCA1 or BRCA2 gene is needed to help prevent cancerous growth of cells, the one remaining healthy BRCA gene is vulnerable to damage during adult life by environmental factors such as toxins, radiation, and other chemicals such as free radicals.
 Therefore, women bearing a defective BRCA1 or BRCA2 gene are at an increased risk of developing breast and ovarian cancers.
 Women carrying defective BRCA1 or BRCA2 genes also tend to develop these cancers earlier in life.

-Other rare genetic mutations are also associated with an increased risk for the development of breast cancer, including mutations of the tumor suppressor gene p53, the CHEK-2 gene, and the ATM (ataxia-telangiectasia mutation) gene.
+Other rare genetic mutations are also associated with an increased risk for the development of breast cancer, including mutations of the tumor suppressor gene p53, the PTEN gene, and the ATM (ataxia-telangiectasia mutation) gene.

 Some of the errors in the normal control mechanisms allow the accumulation of additional errors in other parts of the system.
-These errors may lead to gene silencing of critical control genes or the overactivity of other growth-stimulating genes by activation of promoter sites adjacent to these otherwise normal genes.
+These errors may lead to gene silencing of critical control genes or the over activity of other growth-stimulating genes by activation of promoter sites adjacent to these otherwise normal genes.

 Other substances such as estrogen (a female hormone) and certain fatty acids may also increase the risk of breast cancer by stimulating the growth and division of cells of the breast tissue.